dreamind/ix/workshops/infrastructure/index.md

 Run the application using the following command:

-    C:\Documents> python hello.py
+    C:\> python hello.py

-If there is an issue, you may want to use the complete path for the python program:
+If there is an issue in locating the Python executable (`python.exe`), you may want to use the complete path for the installed Python:

-    C:\Documents> C:\Users\username\AppData\Local\Continuum\Anaconda2\python hello.py
+    C:\> C:\Users\username\AppData\Local\Continuum\Anaconda2\python hello.py

-You should see something like:
+Once you invoke the command, you should see something like:

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
     * Restarting with stat
     * Debugger is active!

-Launch a browser and put http://127.0.0.1:5000/ in the addrress bar, you should see your first Hello World Flask application
+Launch a browser and put http://127.0.0.1:5000/ in the address bar, you should see your first Hello World Flask application.

 \\{div class="exercise"

-#### Exercise
+#### Exercise 3

 Save as hello.py and modify the application to print the current time (use [strftime](https://docs.python.org/2/library/time.html#time.strftime) from time module).

 \\}

-Note that this is a *very* brief discussion about HTML just to understand what is being communicated across the network using HTTP.
-The details of mark-up languages will be covered in another workshop.
+Note that the following exercise touches briefly on HTML just to understand what is being communicated across the network using HTTP.
+The in-depth exploration of HTML will be covered in another workshop.

 \\{div class="exercise"

-#### Exercise
+#### Exercise 4

-Write a Python script that rewrites the data inside `book.xml` as a web page (HTML).
+Write a Python script that rewrites the data inside `book.xml` (download [here](assets/book.xml)) as a web page (HTML).
 Use an HTML table to format the data.
 See the following example below.

 <table border="0" cellpadding="5" cellspacing="1">
 <tr bgcolor="#CCCC99"><td><b>Author</b></td><td><b>Salinger, J. D.</b></td></tr>